OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/3d-print-server.md

 TODO: change the above to be the output of `df -h`

+TODO: link to the docs article on booting from usb storage, add a blurb about it

 #### 4. Build Octoprint

 Octoprint requires some packages that are not in the Onion repository, so we'll pull them from the LEDE repo instead.